onjas-buidl/COVID-19_sosc/README.md

 * influence of type of government on controlling the virus
   * type of gov -- virus
+* Focus on policy
+  * how is effectiveness of policy affected by polity
+  * Reference/Which Measures are Effective in Containing COVID-19?
 * explore a three-layer model: type of gov --affect--> direction/execution of policy --affect--> virus transmission
   * get to know the coefficients -- how gov affect policy, how policy affect virus
   * hierarchical linear model?
 Just add another variable?